-People will, of course, crave better ways to connect with loved ones in future, but they will also actively seek more meaningful connections with businesses that can bring real value to How can you prepare to scale rapidly when their lives.
-Naturally, the ones that invest your consumers' behaviors demand it? in innovation will be the ones who ignite How can you choose to go to the moon people's imaginations.
+People will, of course, crave better ways to connect with loved ones in future, but they will also actively seek more meaningful connections with businesses that can bring real value to their lives.
+Naturally, the ones that invest in innovation will be the ones who ignite people's imaginations.